 The Rolex Panda dial features light or white-coloured base, flaunting components like sub-dials in black or any other darker shade.
 Rolex introduced the dial in the 1960s, equipping it mostly on chronographs.
 However, there is also the ‘Reverse Panda’, and you can ideally guess from its name that this dial comes with a darker base and light sub-elements.

 Although Rolex patented this specific dial type first in the 1940s, it is ideally Panerai who is best recognised for the California dial.
 However, this dial features a mixture of Roman numerals at the dial’s top, batons for 3 o’clock, 6 o’clock and 9 o’clock along with inverted triangle at the 12 and Arabic numerals at its bottom.
 Does it sound like a mess?
 However, the fact is that the California dials’ Art-Deco-esque style possesses a real vintage appeal that makes it a favourite of many collectors.

-If you are planning to ‘sell Rolex London’, ‘sell my Rolex UK’ or sell Rolex for cash, fill up the online form now of the professional watch buyers at The Luxury Hut and get an initial price quote at no cost to you.
+If you are planning to sell your Rolex in London, or sell Rolex watch for cash, fill up the online form now of the professional watch buyers at The Luxury Hut and get an initial price quote at no cost to you.
 Expert watch buyers at The Luxury Hut have years of experience and knowledge in dealing with pre-owned Rolex watches, be it is a vintage model or a contemporary one.

-Thus, whether you want to ‘sell Rolex Daytona’ or sell a Rolex Day-Date, you are likely to receive a fair and competitive price for your luxury watch.
+Thus, whether you want to sell your Rolex Daytona or sell a Rolex Day-Date, you are likely to receive a fair and competitive price for your luxury watch.
 Sell your Rolex today and get paid within minutes.

 *Please be Patient after clicking "SUBMIT" as big images take time uploading on mobile devices.
 You will receive a message once finished.